anisanas1/Trapdaemon/README.md

 ## Disclaimer

 This software is provided for educational and research purposes.
 Users are responsible for complying with all applicable laws and regulations.
-The authors are not responsible for any misuse of this software or any damages incurred from its use.
+As the developper of this tool i do not take responsibility for any misuse of this software or any damages incurred from its use.